 Now, for me to fold both half’s of a pair equally is absolutely normal and natural shoemaking process.
 But if you ask yourself, how can you make your own shoes with identical folded uppers now!
 Without spending years finding your way, I can give you few tips how it can be done.

-Note: You can’t avoid practicing and it’s absolutely necessary to improve your shoe making skills, but I can make it easier for you.
+Note: You can’t avoid practicing and it’s absolutely necessary to improve your shoe making skills, pattern making skills, but I can make it easier for you.

 2 ways to make your own shoes with identical uppers